 Whatever those things are maybe even it’s going to be practicing the piano or taking care of some other uh responsibility that you have a recall on day two where I begin to sneak in this idea of work than play.
 If you can imagine then, if we have the rule at home that we take care of work and then we play and I focus on rather than trying to force you to do the work, I focus on controlling the play.
 Notice the difference of what happens when I’m trying to tell you, harp on you, yell at you, remind you, argue with you, negotiate with you about getting the work done.
 I’m trying to use my words to control my child and it usually doesn’t work very well at least for a lot of kids it doesn’t work very well.

-Let’s let’s try it the other way instead of trying to harp on them and push them and remind them to get their work done.
+Let’s try it the other way instead of trying to harp on them and push them and remind them to get their work done.
 Let’s say I focus on gaining impeccable control over everything that they care about: all the toys, all the goodies, all the electronics, their friends, the car.
-Nothing works unless I say so notice how empowering that is if I give up trying to control something, I can’t really control my children instead I focus on controlling what’s within my control which is everything else in the house all the goodies and all that stuff and I just make sure that until the work is done no goodies get turned on.
+Nothing works unless I say so notice how empowering that is if I give up trying to control something, I can’t control my children instead I focus on controlling what’s within my control which is everything else in the house all the goodies and all that stuff and I just make sure that until the work is done no goodies get turned on.

 Can you imagine how powerful that is?
-That’s really one of the lifelong secrets that you want to learn to be able to manage the routines at home so your kids can thrive because the more that you stay in harmony with understanding this principle then you don’t end up nagging, yelling, reminding, prodding, screaming, yelling, negotiating, crying, demanding, threatening, fighting.
+That’s one of the lifelong secrets that you want to learn to be able to manage the routines at home so your kids can thrive because the more that you stay in harmony with understanding this principle then you don’t end up nagging, yelling, reminding, prodding, screaming, yelling, negotiating, crying, demanding, threatening, fighting.
 All that stuff goes out the window because I focus instead on controlling the goodies and I make sure that I see that the work is done before they get to the goodies before they can play.

-See, I can control that I can’t necessarily control them very well when you pay attention to this secret when you learn how to implement this in a simple way on a day-to-day basis your whole life changes in that it gets easier and much simpler to manage the routines, more importantly, their life gets easier why because they can resist and fight you for a while but over and over again regardless of the diagnosis regardless how difficult oppositional strong-willed regardless of what’s going on with your child.
+See, I can control that I can’t necessarily control them very well when you pay attention to this secret when you learn how to implement this simply on a day-to-day basis your whole life changes in that it gets easier and much simpler to manage the routines, more importantly, their life gets easier why because they can resist and fight you for a while but over and over again regardless of the diagnosis regardless how difficult oppositional strong-willed regardless of what’s going on with your child.

 You’re going to see that they all eventually come around because they all want the goodies.
 It always works in my back-to-school secrets program.
 I talk a lot about how to implement this core concept to make sure that regardless of what you’ve experienced in the past you get out of that habit where you’re nagging, reminding, screaming, yelling.
 All that stuff and you get in the habit of controlling the goodies and just letting them resist your bed, letting them fight and struggling and throw a fit if they want to.